macformula/racecar/docs/docs/firmware/stm32/start-cubemx-project.md

 !.board_config.ioc
 ```

-Finally, create an `mcal_conf.cmake` file for the platform to inform the build system of how to generate the CubeMX code at build time.
+Create an `mcal_conf.cmake` file for the platform to inform the build system of how to generate the CubeMX code at build time.

 ```cmake title="platforms/stm32f767/mcal_conf.cmake"
 set(MCAL stm32f767)